Pitt-JonesLab/DWMsimulator/README.md

 ### Instruction sets
 The general format is "CPIM DST SRC OP BLOCKSIZE WRITE_OPERATION".

+DST is the destination address which can be from $0 to $511.

+SRC is the source address which can be from $0 to $511.

+BLOCKSIZE is the number of nanowires used which is 512 for our case.

-Below is the list of operations "OP":
+### Below is the list of "WRITE_OPERATION":

 ### A) Write operations :